short-greg/mistify/README.md

 ## Usage

 Mistify's primary prupose is to build neurofuzzy systems.
+They can be built using Pytorch's

 Here is a (non-working) example that uses alternating Or and And neurons.
 ```bash